endurodave/DelegateMQ/README.md

 # Key Concepts

-- `MakeDelegate` – Creates a delegate instance bound to a callable (lambda, function, or method).
+- `MakeDelegate` – Creates a delegate bound to any callable.
+Adding a `Thread` argument makes it asynchronous; adding a `RemoteChannel` makes it remote.
+The call syntax is the same in all three cases.
-- `MulticastDelegateSafe` – A thread-safe container of delegates, allowing broadcast-style invocation.
+- `Thread` – A cross-platform thread class.
+Passed to `MakeDelegate` to dispatch a call to a specific worker thread.
+- `RemoteChannel<Sig>` – Owns the transport wiring for one message signature.
+Call `Bind()` once to configure, then invoke with `operator()` to send remotely.
-- `Signal` - A thread-safe Signal implementation that returns a `ScopedConnection` handle upon subscription (Signal/Slot pattern).
-Can be used as a stack variable, class member, or heap object — no `shared_ptr` management required.
+- `Signal<Sig>` – Thread-safe multicast signal. `Connect()` returns a `ScopedConnection` that auto-disconnects on scope exit.
+Declare as a plain class member — no `shared_ptr` required.
-- `Thread` – A cross-platform thread class capable of asynchronous delegate invocation.
+- `MulticastDelegateSafe` – Thread-safe delegate container for broadcast invocation without RAII connection management.

 # Examples